kilton/darcyai-sdk/README.md

 - 200MB available disk space (1GB or more recommended and your application size will vary)
 - Docker container runtime

-### Verifying system readiness

-Run the shell script [check.bash](./check.bash) to verify that your current environment has all of the required components to build a Darcy AI application.

 ### Darcy ready developer kits and edge boards

 - Raspberry Pi with Coral USB